equibles/stocks-wordpress/readme.md

 #### Parameter "time_format"
 The format of the time as in the PHP format function.

-#### Parameter "cache"
-Whether to cache the API results.
-Default: true.
-We recommend to enable the cache for improved load time.

-#### Parameter "cache_time"
-The maximum duration of the cache in minutes.
-Default: 15.
+### Settings page
+You should save your API in the plugin settings page (Settings -> Equibles Stocks).
+You can also enable caching for the API requests.
+We recommend using a cache time of 15 minutes to improve your site load time.

 ### Where can I report bugs?